Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 /* log : _.box.is( box ) : true */
 ```

 Box `box` is in `3D` space.
 The first three scalars describe one extreme point, while the last three scalars describe another extreme point.
-Those are model's default parameters.
+Those are the model's default parameters.

 Every model implements routine `make` and defines default arguments so that an instance can be created through a call without arguments.

-Invocation of the routine `make` with a scalar creates box with a given dimensionality.
+The invocation of the routine `make` with a scalar creates a box with a given dimensionality.

 ```js
 var dim = 2;